Willyb15/Data-Science-Python/Week2/more_data_structures.md

 Out[2]: {'Colorado': 'Denver', 'Georgia': 'Atlanta', 'Indiana': 'Indianapolis'}
 ```

-See how it looks very similar to the way the we made lists and tuples, expect now we use curly braces and there is this new use of colons, `:`.
+This looks very similar to the way that we made lists and tuples, expect now we use curly braces, and there is this new use of colons (`:`).
 On the left side of each colon we have the keyword, and on the right the value associated with it.
 Each *key-value* pair, as we call them, is separated by a comma.

 So how do we use these things once we have them?
 Lets take the example from above and say we're trying to figure out what the capital of Indiana is.
-With a list of tuples we had to search through to find the entry with 'Indiana' in the first position and then grab the second entry in that tuple.
+With a list of tuples, we had to search through the tuple from the beginning to find the entry with 'Indiana' in the first position, and then grab the second entry in that tuple.
 With dictionaries it's way simpler!

 ```python
 In [1]: states_caps_dict = {'Georgia': 'Atlanta', 'Colorado': 'Denver', 'Indiana': 'Indianapolis'}